EddieFerdman/Stock_Market/README.md

 **Pipeline:**
 1. Tune a model for better performance.
     - [ ] Hyperparameter tuning
     - [ ] Probability decisions - choose highest probabilty for backtesting
 2. Create more features.
-NLP of financial news.
+    - [ ] NLP of financial news.
+    - [ ] Stock info - market cap, industry sector, employee size, sharesout, dividends ...
 3. Regression models
     - [ ] Idea: Predict at what price to sell for backtesting script